 An effective message is essential if you want the visitor to stay and continue reading.

-Win people over by clarifying any doubts
+Win people over by clearing every doubt they have

 How do you convince them?